Travel insurance provides financial protection against risks associated with travelling and going on holiday.

 How to get travel insurance if you have cancer

-Our expert cancer support specialist have gathered their tips for getting the best quote for travel insurance if you have cancer or have had cancer in the past.
+Our expert cancer support specialists have gathered their tips for getting the best quote for travel insurance if you have cancer or have had cancer in the past.

 - Get a letter from your clinical team stating that, in their opinion, you are fit to travel.
 Most insurance providers will ask for this, so it is best to have it ready.
 Your clinical nurse specialist will be able to help.